wso2/identity-tools/components/config-model-migrator/README.md

 Next, replace the existing `deployment.toml` with this created `deployment.toml` file and restart the server.

-2. **New config migration Failed, New Configs Found** : This tells that new config migration is not fully completed.
+2. **Partial Success** : This tells that new config migration is not fully completed.
- This means this has found some more configs which has not found earlier and which are not available in the existing knowledge(`Catalog.csv`),
+ This means this has found some more configs which has not found earlier and which are not available in the existing knowledge(`catalog.csv`),

-  This will create the 'deployment.toml' file using the existing knowledge found and add the other differences to the `outputCatalog.csv` (This contains the changes in the `Catalog.csv` and newly found changes)
+  This will create the `deployment.toml` file using the existing knowledge found and add the other differences to the `output-catalog.csv` (This contains the changes in the `catalog.csv` and newly found changes)

 ##### To complete the flow at the failure stage, you can do one of the following:

-* You can update the `outputCatalog.csv` and update the `Catalog.csv` by committing the content to the identity-tools repo and re-run the tool again.
+* You can update the `output-catalog.csv` and update the `catalog.csv` by committing the content to the identity-tools repo and re-run the tool again.
 This will give you complete success in the second attempt.

+**Note** :
+  If you can not create a [pull request](https://github.com/wso2/identity-tools/pulls), create a [git issue](https://github.com/wso2/identity-tools/issues) with the identified changes so that we can update the `catalog.csv`

  or

- * Add the differences found in `outputCatalog.csv` manually to the `deployment.toml` file and replace it with the existing file.
+ * Add the differences found in `output-catalog.csv` manually to the `deployment.toml` file and replace it with the existing file.
  Restart the server.

+  ---
+ ###### To Improve This Tool:

+ We really appreciate your feedback and your user experience about this tool.
+Create a [git issue](https://github.com/wso2/identity-tools/issues) and let us know your feedback.